Leopoldo Cantancio: Death

 On April 20, 2018, while on his way home after attending a boxing tournament in Bacolod, Cantancio lost control of his motorcycle and slammed into an electric post in Barangay Malingin, Bago.
 He was rushed to the Bago Hospital where he was declared dead on arrival due to severe head injuries.
 Cantancio had just filed his certificate of candidacy as kagawad at the time of the accident.

 Legacy

-Despite possessing a glass jaw and failing to win a medal in either the Olympics or AIBA World Boxing Championships, Cantancio is considered among the most decorated Filipino amateur boxers of all time.
+Although Cantancio never won any medals at the Olympics Games or AIBA World Boxing Championships, he was successful in getting many podium finishes in regional championships and hence became one of the important Filipino amateur boxers in that era.